HSV History: Friendship with Rangers

 The double-header against Celtic in 2009 meant that the friendship reached new heights, and a friendly was organised at the Volksparkstadion for the 29th November 2011.
 Unfortunately, a Tuesday night game in the middle of the season before Christmas didn’t prove entirely popular with either fan base, 12,000 turning up on the night, but still an impressive 1,000 making the trip over from Glasgow mid-week for the essentially meaningless game, HSV running out 2-1 winners.

 Cheap flights and the increased popularity of weekend getaways have seen the friendship grow even further in recent years, every weekend large numbers of HSV fans being seen at Rangers games, and Rangers fans also enjoying all that Hamburg has to offer alongside a trip to the Volksparkstadion.
-We hope that this is just a taste of things to come, and trips can begin again once the pandemic has passed!

 Sources: Kinder der Westkurve, HSV Museum, HSV Archives